hanifyaziz/it-infra/README.md

 **OpenZiti** is an open-source, zero-trust networking platform that provides secure, private, and scalable connectivity for applications and services.
 While it is a powerful solution, users may encounter issues.

+  - Controller: The OpenZiti Controller is the central management component that defines policies, manages identities, and controls access to the network.

+  - Edge Routers: These are the components that handle the actual routing of traffic within the OpenZiti network.
+They establish secure connections between devices and services.

+  - Clients: OpenZiti clients (also known as "Ziti Edge Clients") are software components that run on user devices (e.g., laptops, smartphones) or servers.
+These clients authenticate with the OpenZiti Controller and establish secure connections to the Edge Routers.

+  - Services: These are the applications or resources that you want to secure and make accessible over the OpenZiti network.
+Services can be anything from web applications to databases.

 **OpenZiti Documentation:** https://openziti.io/docs/reference/

 Below is a list of **common problems**, their **symptoms**, and **possible resolutions**: